Posted date: August 6, 2025

 The review panel will evaluate the proposals based on:

-Innovation.
-Does the proposal include novel concepts, approaches, or methods that will advance knowledge about music and pain or AD/ADRD research?
+Does the proposal include novel concepts, approaches, or methods that will advance knowledge about music in the context of AD/ADRD?

 Review and Selection Process